dkkavanagh17/dkkavanagh17/README.md

 # About Me
 - High-school student
 - Novice programmer
-- passionate about aerospace, computers
+- Passionate about aerospace, computers
-- interested in engineering, mathematics, physics, and chemistry
+- Interested in engineering, mathematics, physics, and chemistry

 ## What am I working on?